kat-ushka/devops-with-kubernetes-course/Exercise 2.07/README.md

      export SOPS_AGE_KEY_FILE=$(pwd)/key.txt
      sops --decrypt secret.enc.yaml | kubectl apply -f -
      ```
-11. Applied all the other manifests:
+11. Applied all the other manifests (remember to change labels of the docker images if you had created you own on the step 4):
      ```shell
      kubectl apply -f manifests
      ```